310mc/https-310mc.github.io-tl/source/_posts/birthday_story/kanata_es.md

 ## Birthday Course

 #### <div mt="rare"></div> 1/3

 {% img /img/es/birthdaystory/es/kanata/minitalk_1.jpg %}

 {% bubble Kanata %}
 hello, anzu-san. today is another perfect day to soak in the fountain. *puka, puka*…♪

 hm? you came to see me? hmm, i see… you want me to come with you?

-ehehe, no thank you~ it's hot, so i don't want to get out of the fountain.
+ufufu, no thank you~ it's hot, so i don't want to get out of the fountain.
 {% endbubble %}

 <div class="minitalk" character="Anzu">